modelsconf2018/modelsconf2018.github.io/blog/jetbrains/index.md

 <div class="row">
 <article markdown="1">

-# Exclusive: Understanding Jetbrains MPS with Václav Pech
+# Exclusive: Understanding JetBrains MPS with Václav Pech

 #### Hi Vaclav, we are happy to have you here.
 Please tell us a little bit about yourself!
 Hello!
 I’m glad that you’re interested to hear more about what we do at [JetBrains MPS](https://www.jetbrains.com/mps/){:target="_blank"}.
 I’m a software engineer focusing on language engineering and domain-specific languages.
 I’ve been involved with MPS since 2010, partly as a developer and partly as a trainer to lead educational courses on MPS.